abisop/nuttx-docs/en/components/filesystem/mnemofs.md

 contain directory entries (direntries) for each FS Object (file or directory) grouped into it.

-This layer abstracts away the complex division of flash space that's present in CTZ skip lists, and allows users of this layer to not worry about the complexities of a CTZ skip list, and in fact, to feel that the data is like a contiguous space.
+This layer abstracts away the complex division of flash space that\'s present in CTZ skip lists, and allows users of this layer to not worry about the complexities of a CTZ skip list, and in fact, to feel that the data is like a contiguous space.